Kick Six: Background

-The football programs representing the University of Alabama and Auburn University first met in 1893.
-The two in-state foes developed a rivalry (culminating every year at the Iron Bowl) considered by many to be the greatest in all of college football.
+The football programs representing the University of Alabama and Auburn University first met in 1893 and have played every year since 1948.
+Over time the two in-state foes developed a rivalry (culminating every year at the Iron Bowl) that is considered to be one of the best and fiercest in all of college football.
+Entering the game, Alabama held the series lead with a 42–34–1 record.

-The two teams came into the 2013 season follwing drastically different 2012 seasons.
-Despite an upset at the hands of Texas A&M, Alabama ultimately finished as SEC champions after a close game against the Georgia Bulldogs and went on to soundly defeat Notre Dame 42–14 for their second consecutive national title, their third in four years, cementing themselves as a dynasty under head coach Nick Saban.
-Meanwhile, two years after their own National Championship victory, the Auburn Tigers suffered through their worst season in 60 years, finishing 3–9 with an 0–8 SEC record, capped by a 49–0 loss to Alabama in the 2012 Iron Bowl–their second consecutive blowout loss in the Iron Bowl.
-Head coach Gene Chizik was fired at the end of the season in favor of Arkansas State coach and former Auburn offensive coordinator Gus Malzahn.
+The two teams came into the 2013 season following drastically different 2012 seasons.
+Despite an upset at the hands of Texas A&M, Alabama ultimately finished as SEC champions after a close game against the Georgia Bulldogs and went on to soundly defeat Notre Dame 42–14 for their second consecutive national title, and their third in four years, cementing themselves as a dynasty under head coach Nick Saban.
+Meanwhile, two years after their own National Championship victory, the Auburn Tigers suffered through their worst season in 60 years, finishing 3–9 with an 0–8 SEC record, capped by a 49–0 loss to Alabama in the 2012 Iron Bowl–their second consecutive blowout loss in the game.
+Head coach Gene Chizik was fired at the end of the season in favor of Arkansas State head coach and former Auburn offensive coordinator Gus Malzahn.

-Alabama entered the 2013 season ranked #1 and remained at the top of the polls for the entire season, rolling through their schedule with relative ease and winning all but one of their games (Texas A&M) by more than 10 points.
+Alabama entered the 2013 season ranked #1 and remained at the top of the polls for the entire season, rolling through their schedule with relative ease, winning all but one of their games (Texas A&M) by more than 10 points.
 Auburn, on the other hand, entered the season unranked and did not enter the AP Poll until the midpoint of the season.
-Auburn's season was defined by a series of come-from-behind wins and exceptional plays.
+Auburn's season was defined by a series of come-from-behind wins and close finishes.
 Auburn defeated Mississippi State in September on a late touchdown pass.
 The following month, No. 24 Auburn came from behind on the road to beat No. 7 Texas A&M. Following the victory against Texas A&M, Auburn was ranked #11 in the AP poll.
 Two weeks before the Iron Bowl, No. 7 Auburn defeated rival Georgia with a tipped Hail Mary pass known as the "Prayer at Jordan–Hare", setting the stage for a highly ranked Iron Bowl matchup.